sundriftproductions/better-brenda/README.md

 Shots are identified by three numbers (e.g. 010, 020, 052, 123, 523).

 When creating shots, it's recommended to start at 010 and increment them by 10.
-That way, if it turns out that you need a new shot in between two other shots, you have a total of nine other numbers you could use in between shots, and this won't force you to restructure a lot of your project.
+That way, if it turns out that you need a new shot in between two other shots, you have a total of nine other numbers you could use in between shots, and you won't need to restructure a lot of your project.

-"ALL" is a reserved sequence name.
-When Better Brenda sees a sequence directory called "ALL", it ALWAYS pulls in everything in that directory into the zip file that gets uploaded to AWS.
+`ALL` is a reserved sequence name.
+When Better Brenda sees a sequence directory called `ALL`, it _always_ pulls in everything in that directory into the zip file that gets uploaded to AWS.

-"not in project" is a reserved directory name.
-If you create a directory anywhere in your "good workflow" project structure and it's in a directory that Better Brenda searches for putting together everything in a zip file, everything in the "not in project" directory will be ignored by Better Brenda.
-The "not in project" directories can be used to store things like reference material that should never get uploaded to AWS.
+`not in project` is a reserved directory name.
+If you create a directory anywhere in your "good workflow" project structure and it's in a directory that Better Brenda searches for putting together everything in a zip file, everything in the `not in project` directory will be ignored by Better Brenda.
+The `not in project` directories can be used to store things like reference material that should never get uploaded to AWS.

-Here is the recommended directory structure.
-Note that any directory name followed with `(*)` is a directory that Better Brenda will search through, grab the appropriate files and directories, and send to AWS:
+Here is the "good workflow" directory structure.
+Note that any directory name followed with `(*)` is a directory that Better Brenda will search through, grab the appropriate files and directories, and send to AWS.

 ```
 P-Project: The name of the project